yulondawyatt/unit-fundamentals/common-methods-and-tools/readme.md

 ### .split()

 Here is another string method where you can split the string into an array. `.split()` takes one argument, the character you want to split the words apart with.
 If you wish to split every letter individually, you will put an empty string.
-However, if you want every word as its array item, you would pass a quoted space.
+However, if you want every word as an array item, you would pass a quoted space.

 Using empty string: